 "'Naturalism' is the euphemistic label used in the United States today.
-The implication of this label is that man is one with nature, merely an animal, though the most highly developed animal the evolutionary process has yet brought forth."8 traditional European philosophies.
-The name that is immediately connected with experimentalism is that of John Dewey, although it has many other exponents.
+The implication of this label is that man is one with nature, merely an animal, though the most highly developed animal the evolutionary process has yet brought forth."
+8

 EXPERIMENTALISM.
 Another false educational theory that cannot be ignored when one considers the nature of the pupil is that which is known as specifically American.
-It is the basis for the pragmatic methods of modern progressive education.
+It is the basis for the pragmatic methods of modem progressive education.
 It developed as a reaction to the